Shwetank-nitp/Event-Driven-Email-Scheduling-Platform/README.md

   - **Grafana (`grafana`)**: Provides a pre-configured dashboard for visualizing key performance indicators like message throughput, job processing duration, API latency, and worker health.
   - **Alertmanager (`alertmanager`)**: Manages alerts defined in Prometheus (e.g., high API latency, worker down).
 It is configured to send notifications via email.

-## System Architecture

-The platform is composed of several interconnected services orchestrated by Docker Compose:

-- **API Server (`api`)**: An Express.js application that serves the public-facing API.
-It handles user registration, authentication (JWT), and endpoints for scheduling new jobs, viewing messages, and managing jobs.
-- **Scheduler Worker (`schedulerWorker.ts`)**: A `node-cron` based background job that runs every 30 seconds.
-It queries the PostgreSQL database for due jobs, marks them as `QUEUED`, and publishes them to a RabbitMQ message queue.
-It also includes a recovery mechanism for tasks that get stuck in a `PROCESSING` state.
-- **Message Dispatch Worker (`worker`)**: A dedicated worker process that consumes jobs from the RabbitMQ `MESSAGE.send` queue.
-It processes each job by calling a mock email service, handles a retry-and-backoff strategy for transient failures, and sends terminally failed jobs to a Dead-Letter Queue (DLQ).
-- **PostgreSQL (`postgres`)**: The primary relational database, managed by Prisma ORM.
-It stores user data, message jobs, and messages (inbox/sent).
-- **Redis (`redis`)**: An in-memory data store used for API response caching (e.g., paginated lists, stats) and for distributed locking to prevent race conditions in the workers.
-- **RabbitMQ (`rabbitmq`)**: The message broker that decouples the API from the dispatch worker.
-It uses a direct exchange and multiple queues (`MESSAGE.send`, `MESSAGE.retry`, `MESSAGE.dlq`) to manage the lifecycle of a message job.
-- **Observability Stack**:
-  - **Prometheus (`prometheus`)**: Scrapes and stores time-series metrics from both the API server and the message dispatch worker.
-  - **Grafana (`grafana`)**: Provides a pre-configured dashboard for visualizing key performance indicators like message throughput, job processing duration, API latency, and worker health.
-  - **Alertmanager (`alertmanager`)**: Manages alerts defined in Prometheus (e.g., high API latency, worker down).
-It is configured to send notifications via email.

 _(An architecture diagram outlining these components.)_

 <p align="center">